OASL

 59 kDa 2'-5'-oligoadenylate synthetase-like protein is an enzyme that in humans is encoded by the OASL gene.
+It enhances antiviral innate immunity by acting as a RIG-I signaling amplifier.

 2'-5'-oligoadenylate synthase is a protein family of structurally similar proteins, including OAS1, OAS2, and OAS3.
 However, mutations in the OAS domain mean it lacks the motif to allow oligomerization, preventing the synthesis of oligoadenylates.
 OASL, like the proteins of 2'-5'-oligoadenylate synthase family, is induced by interferons.

 Function

-RNA Virus Infection
+RNA virus infection

 In RNA virus infection, viral genetic material binds to the RNA sensor RIG-I, triggering a reaction cascade that culminates in the secretion of type I interferons.
 OASL acts as a sensitiser of RIG-I, binding to the caspase activation and recruitment domain and enhancing interferon production.

-DNA Virus Infection
+DNA virus infection

 While OASL has an anti-viral role in RNA viral infection, it has also demonstrated a pro-viral role in DNA viral infection.
 OASL can bind to the viral DNA sensor cGAS, inhibiting its catalytic activity and preventing the secretion of interferons.

-Intracellular Bacterial Infection
+Intracellular bacterial infection

 OASL is shown to be upregulated during a wide variety of vacuolar and cytosolic bacterial infections.
 It possesses an ability to inhibit autophagic mechanisms and antimicrobial peptide secretion within the host cell through unclear mechanisms, preventing clearance of the pathogen and creating a favourable intracellular environment.